Explore New Ways of Thinking and Living

 Art, Design, and the Environment

 Never before have environmental issues been more pressing and creative solutions needed.
-Students in this course will develop a broad understanding of these environmental issues and their relationship to the social, political, cultural, and economic systems that impact the future of humanity, other species, and our shared planet.
-Students will understand how their own work as an individual, artist, or designer can comment on, interact with, and impact the world.
-In this course, we will explore artistic responses to environmental sustainability and related social issues.
-Students will develop collaborative and creative individual projects that may take the form of social/relational art practice, video, installation, performance, writing, sound, 2D or 3D form, and electronic media.
-We will focus on artists, designers, and architects that work across disciplines and within communities to focus attention on the web of interrelationships in our environment, from the physical and biological to the cultural, political, and historical.
+In this course, you will develop a broad understanding of these environmental issues and their relationship to the social, political, cultural, and economic systems that impact the future of humanity, other species, and our shared planet.
+You will understand how your own work as an individual, artist, or designer can comment on, interact with, and impact the world.
+This course will explore artistic responses to environmental sustainability and related social issues.
+You will develop collaborative and creative individual projects that may take the form of social/relational art practice, video, installation, performance, writing, sound, 2D or 3D form, and electronic media.
+The course will focus on artists, designers, and architects that work across disciplines and within communities to focus attention on the web of interrelationships in our environment, from the physical and biological to the cultural, political, and historical.

 Dungeons and Dorms